Before you even hit that “Book Now” button, a fundamental question should be on your radar: Are cruises all-inclusive?

 Planning ahead for your cruise vacation can not only save you time but also money.
 Many cruise lines offer the option to purchase extras like beverage packages and excursions before you even step onboard.

 This can be smart for budget-conscious travelers, as these pre-cruise deals are often more affordable than buying them once onboard.
-Whether you’re looking to enjoy speciality cocktails with a drinks package or explore exciting shore excursions, consider booking these extras before you leave home to maximise your cruise experience without breaking the bank.
+Whether you’re looking to enjoy specialty cocktails with a drinks package or explore exciting shore excursions, consider booking these extras before you leave home to maximize your cruise experience without breaking the bank.